 Time management and strong study habits will be critical skills for you to have when you become a cadet or a midshipman.
 I strongly encourage you to develop and practice these skills now while you are in high school.
 'Sow' these habits and you will 'reap' a destiny!

 [I would welcome a chance to discuss details with you.
 I offer coaching services to pace and prepare you (and your parents!) for the entire Academy application process . . . along with the some advice around your study habits!
-Contact me at firstname.lastname@example.org and/or 503.515.7406 or complete my contact form on the home page.]
+Contact me at email@example.com, 503.515.7406 or complete my contact form on the home page.]